Brent Sopel: Atlanta Thrashers

 On June 23, 2010, Sopel was traded to the Atlanta Thrashers, along with Dustin Byfuglien, Ben Eager and Akim Aliu, in exchange for the 24th (Kevin Hayes) and 54th overall picks (Justin Holl) in the 2010 NHL Entry Draft, Marty Reasoner, Joey Crabb and Jeremy Morin.

 Montreal Canadiens

 After playing 59 games for Atlanta, registering two goals and seven points, Sopel was then traded to the Montreal Canadiens, along with Nigel Dawes, in exchange for Ben Maxwell and a fourth-round draft pick in 2011 on February 24, 2011.
+On March 8, in a 4–1 win over the Boston Bruins, Sopel sustained a broken left hand, causing him to miss the next seven games.
+He finished out the rest of the 2010–11 season pointless in 12 games.
+He also played all seven games and recorded a goal in the first round of the 2011 playoffs as the Canadiens would lose the series in seven games to the eventual Stanley Cup champion Boston Bruins.

 Kontinental Hockey League

 On July 29, 2011, Sopel announced that he had signed a two-year contract with Metallurg Novokuznetsk of the Kontinental Hockey League (KHL).
 During the 2012–13 season, his second with Novokuznetsk, Sopel was traded to Salavat Yulaev Ufa for their playoff campaign on January 31, 2013.
 During the subsequent summer, he signed a two-year contract extension with Salavat Yulaev.